gustybear-teaching/course_ee693e_2021_fall/week_10/01_gollakota.md

 High powered adversary equipment attempts to control IMD from different locations.
 Each attempt was done twice, one with the shield and the other without.

 {{< figure src="https://github.com/gustybear-teaching/course_ee693e_2021_fall/raw/main/week_10/images/Table1_Gollakota.png" title="Table 1: Coexistance of the shield with other devices" width="320" >}}
 Jamming behavior and turn-around time in the presence of simulated meteorological cross-traffic.

+{{< figure src="https://github.com/gustybear-teaching/course_ee693e_2021_fall/blob/main/week_10/images/Fig-6.JPG" title="Testbed setup showing shield, IMD, and adversary locations.
+We experiment with 18 adversary locations, numbered here in descending order of received signal strength at the shield." width="320" >}}
+Jamming behavior and turn-around time in the presence of simulated meteorological cross-traffic.